 UNLESS OTHERWISE STATED

 During my first months working closely with Sketchfab's co-founders, I sometimes felt unsure about whether or not I needed their approval to do something.
+Given we are often operating in messy and uncertain contexts, I needed to find something to be able to seize opportunities for impact without direction or oversight.

 “I think we should do this.
 But I should discuss it with Alban first, he is the CEO so I probably need his approval.
 Well, he is traveling this week, so I'd better wait until Monday to share him the context of my recommendation.
 Actually, maybe I should go ahead and do it: maybe he simply doesn't care and need to be disturbed with that – he already has so much on his plate, and probably hired me to not think about this kind of things anymore.
 But I'd not like to appear as I'm trying to bypass him, that's not my intention.
 Arf, what's my room for maneuver here exactly?”